Intermittent percolation and the scale-free distribution of vegetation clusters: Percolation-like transition in the temporally heterogeneous model

-The exponent fitted at $\rho=0.56$ is $\tau\simeq1.81$, slightly smaller than the expected value in two-dimensional percolation $\tau\approx 2.05 $ (see Table \ref{table:fit_averaged}).
-Moreover, considering $\rho=0.56$ as the percolation critical point, we obtain a scaling collapse (see Fig. \ref{TCP_collapse-Ps}D) similar to that of the homogeneous case, represented in Fig.\ref{CP_collapse-Ps}C but with exponents $\nu\simeq3.5$ and $\gamma\simeq4$ that are considerably larger than the percolation values ($\nu=4/3$ and $\gamma=43/18$), suggesting a different type of critical behavior (or universality class).
-A more precise determination of the critical point and the associated critical exponents is beyond the scope of the present manuscript and will be reported elsewhere.
+The cluster-size distribution exponent fitted at \neww{$\rho=0.58$} is \neww{$\tau\simeq 2.01$, slightly smaller} than the expected value in two-dimensional percolation $\tau\approx 2.05 $ (see Table \ref{table:fit_averaged}).
+Moreover, for the present estimation of the critical point, we obtain a scaling collapse (see Figure \ref{TCP_collapse-Ps}D) similar to that of the homogeneous case, represented in Figure\ref{CP_collapse-Ps}C but with exponents \neww{$\nu\simeq3$} and $\gamma\simeq4$ that are considerably larger than the percolation values ($\nu=4/3\approx 1.33...$ and $\gamma=43/18\approx 2.39...$), suggesting a different type of critical behavior (or universality class).
+However, it is important to remark that by slightly shifting the critical point estimation, e.g. \neww{to $\rho=0.56$, for which $\tau \approx2.31$}, we obtain a similar-quality curve collapse with slightly different exponents (\neww{$\nu\simeq3.5$} and $\gamma\simeq4$).
+This suggests the existence of relatively large error bars in the numerically-estimated critical exponents.